Introduction to Distributed Learning

 This course is designed to provide educators (Teacher Candidates, In-service Teachers, Faculty members and trainers) with an introduction to the skills required to teach in a distributed learning environment.
 Participants will explore the realm of distributed learning through: discussion about learning theory and pedagogy in online environments; consideration and application of techno-logical tools to enhance the learning environment; and examination and design of assessment strategies.

-- Make decisions about the use of technology to enhance learning in distributed learning environments.
+- Select technology to enhance specific objectives for learning in digital learning environments.

 - Design a learning activity or unit that integrates technology and pedagogy.

-- Apply appropriate strategies for assessing learning in a distributed learning environment
+- Apply appropriate strategies for assessing learning in a digital learning environment that are congruent with pedagogical content knowledge, learning theory, activity/course design and indigenous learners.

 Required Text and Materials